-Because of these concerns, existing routing protocols cannot be deployed directly in WSN.
-Moreover, one of the difficult challenging features to be offered by the routing protocol in WSN is to provide reliable network connectivity in the presence of harsh environment (resist to link and sensor nodes failures).
-The proposed routing algorithm presented in this paper is aimed to the forest fire monitoring and similar applications.
-The major specifications of these kinds of applications are the large area of deployment (about 20km x 20km), heterogeneous in sensed data and in Sensor Nodes (SN) types, and harsh environment (goes behind the high probability of node failure).
-Previous studies [6-8] have shown that link connectivity greatly affects the performance of routing protocols in WSN.
+Because of these concerns, existing routing protocols

+cannot be deployed directly in WSN.
+Moreover, one of the difficult challenging features to be offered by the routing protocol in WSN is to provide, reliable network connectivity in the presence of harsh environment (resist to link and sensor nodes failures).
+The proposed routing algorithm presented in this paper is aimed to the forest fire and similar applications.
+The major specifications of these kinds of applications are the large area of deployment (reach 20km x 20km), heterogeneous in sensed data and in Sensor Nodes (SN) types, and harsh environment (goes behind the high probability of node failure).
+Previous studies [6-8] have shown that link quality greatly affects the performance of routing protocols in WSN.
 However, the impact of unreliable link/node on the connectivity of WSN is not fully tackled in preceding research.

-This paper presents a High Survivable routing protocol in Self Organizing WSN (HighSSO).
-It is designed to cope with the large area of deployment, link or node failures and heterogeneous network in forest fire monitoring and similar applications.
+This paper presents a Self Organizing Network Survivability routing protocol (SONS) in WSN.
+It is designed to cope with the large area of deployment and the link or node failures in forest fire similar applications.
 The paper is structured by first a description of forest fire application in section 2.
 Then, section 3 briefly surveys the related works.
 Section 4 introduces the proposed hierarchical routing protocol.
-Section 5 presents the simulation tool.
-Results and performance analysis of the novel high survivable hierarchical routing protocol is presented in section 6.
-Finally, a conclusion and future directions in section 7.
+Performance analysis of the novel hierarchical routing protocol is presented in section 5.
+Finally, section 6 concludes the paper and the main issues arise for future studies.